-Aside from traditional German food, another cuisine type that you have to eat while in Berlin, and my personal favourite, is Asian food.
+Aside from traditional German food, another cuisine type that you have to eat while in Berlin, and my personal favorite, is Asian food.
 Berlin just does it so well!
-One of my favourite restaurants is Transit in Mitte.
+One of my favorite restaurants is Transit in Mitte.
 This trendy hidden gem serves Asian food with a twist.
 People usually order a few tapas-style dishes per person and then everyone tucks in and gets to have a taste of anything – my kind of meal!
 It’s right near Torstraß so why not check it out for yourself?

-No trip to Berlin is complete without sampling the city’s world famous nightlife!
-In my opinion it would be wrong to visit the Techno Temple of the world and not make time to see what all the fuss is all about, right?
-End your second day at one of Berlin’s best night clubs – Tresor, Berghain or Club de Visionaere.
-But be warned if you have an early flight the next day, once the Berlin techno fever takes over you it rarely lets go until the morning!
+No trip to Berlin is complete without sampling the city’s world-famous nightlife!
+In my opinion, it would be wrong to visit the Techno Temple of the world and not make time to see what all the fuss is all about, right?
+End your second day at one of Berlin’s best nightclubs – Tresor, Berghain or Club de Visionaere.
+But be warned if you have an early flight the next day, once the Berlin techno fever takes over you, it rarely lets go until the morning!
 If you’re starting your Berlin 2 day trip on a Friday then you might want to switch this activity to the Friday night, just make sure you’re in good shape the next day to make the most of wonderful Berlin!